The kneecap can slide out of place when people, usually adolescent girls with a knee abnormality, suddenly try to change direction.

 The joint may need to be repaired surgically by an orthopedic surgeon if any of the following occur:

-Surgery may be done using a small viewing tube inserted in the joint through a tiny incision (arthroscopic surgery), or open surgery (requiring a larger incision) may be done.
+Surgery may be done using a small viewing tube inserted in the joint through a tiny incision (arthroscopic surgery Surgery Through a Keyhole ), or open surgery (requiring a larger incision) may be done.